xiaodong2077/ros_snippets/README.md

 # ROS1 snippets

-VS Code extension with a collection of ROS1 snippets about roscpp and roslaunch.
+VS Code extension with a collection of ROS1 snippets about roscpp, roslaunch and cmake.

 ## usage

 Make sure you know [snippets of VS Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_creating-your-own-snippets).

+It currently support `cpp`, `xml`(.launch) and `cmake`(CMakelists.txt) languages.
-Install this extension, and you will see some snippets when you code.
+Install this extension, you will see some snippets when you code with them.

 ### roslaunch